darthrellimnad/evergreen-functional-fe-web-app/README.md

 ## Contributors
 Too many to name... you know who you are.
 Thank you all. 🤘💥❤️

+### Special Thanks
+Aaron Swartz for markdown and teaching us all a thing or two about courage.

+Patrick Cyr for helping me through a tough time early in my career and reminding me to find my own inspiration.
+Shine bright pal. 🌌

+Sarah Douglas for the encouragement and opening my mind to the world of web accessibility.

 ## ASCII Art Triforce
 ...just for fun.
 Three triangles combined.